Diy Patio Stepping Stones

 Dig A Hole About 10 In.

-I go over the steps to create basic concrete shapes and forms,.
 Fill the cracks with sand, tamp again, then landscape around the new patio and you’re done.
+Web plan the size.
 A variety of flat stones will do—smooth squares of slate or rough flags of limestone—as long as they can withstand foot traffic and the local climate.